barryclark/jekyll-now/_posts/2015-11-06-Browser-Music.md

 # But is it Fast?

 Interface and features aside, a slow browser isn't going to attract many users, no matter how many tools it has.
 Vivaldi isn't as quick as Chrome, but it is definitely usable.
-The develoeprs have also promised to dedicate more time to improving performance now that most of the core features are finished.
+The developers have also promised to dedicate more time to improving performance now that most of the core features are finished.

 # Conclusion